kenichi/Reflex/README.md

-Reflex adds the `reflex` command to your command line which can be used to help make the release process easier, such as automatically creating and closing release/hotfix branches automatically.
+Reflex adds the `reflex` command to your command line which can be used to help make the release process easier, such as automatically creating and closing release/hotfix branches.
 There are also some helpers involved which make sure that releases happen in order and are not duplicated, ect.

 To create a brand new release branch simply run
 ```sh